-- wallClock (:class:dvbcss.clock.ClockBase) The clock to be used as the wall clock for protocol interactions - precisionSecs (float) The precision (in seconds) to be reported for the clock in protocol interactions - maxFreqErrorPpm (float) The clock maximum frequency error in parts-per-million - bindaddr (str, ip address) The ip address of the network interface to bind to, e.g. "127.0.0.1".
+- wallClock (:class:dvbcss.clock.ClockBase) The clock to be used as the wall clock for protocol interactions - precisionSecs (float) Optional.
+Override using the precision of the provided clock and instead use this value.
+It is the precision (in seconds) to be reported for the clock in protocol interactions - maxFreqErrorPpm (float) Optional.
+Override using the rootMaxFreqError() of the clock and instead use this value.
+It is the clock maximum frequency error in parts-permillion - bindaddr (str, ip address) The ip address of the network interface to bind to, e.g. "127.0.0.1".
 Defaults to "0.0.0.0" which binds to all interfaces. - bindport (int) The port number to bind to (defaults to 6677) - followup (bool) Set to True if the Wall Clock Server should send follow-up responses.
 Defaults to False.